 While a wrongful death lawsuit is being processed, the surviving spouse or children may struggle with expenses like:

-- Funeral costs
+- Funeral and burial costs

 - Medical bills incurred before the passing of their loved one